garrandall/popular-music-data/tracks/who-s-that-chick--david-guetta-rihanna.md

 Ultra sexual the night has got me love sprung
 I won’t stop until the sun is up oh yeah
 My heart is a dancer beating like a disco drum
-Oh, oh oh, oohh wohh, oh oh
+Oh, oh oh, oh wohh, oh oh

 Ultra sexual the night has got me love sprung
 I won’t stop until the sun is up oh yeah